slokhorst/cage-wiki/Installation.md

 Cage may be packaged for your distribution, see [repology](https://repology.org/project/cage/packages).
 This should be your preferred way to install Cage, unless that version is old or you need a newer feature not yet packaged.

 To build Cage from source, you can grab [a release](https://github.com/Hjdskes/cage/releases/).
 The release specifies which version of wlroots it should be built against.
+Releases are signed with
+[6EBC43B1](http://keys.gnupg.net/pks/lookup?op=vindex&fingerprint=on&search=0x37C445296EBC43B1).
 Alternatively, you can grab the latest master branch from [GitHub](https://github.com/Hjdskes/cage).
 Note that Cage is developed against the latest tag of wlroots, in order to not constantly chase breaking changes as soon as they occur.

 Cage is built with the [meson](https://mesonbuild.com/) build system.
 It requires wayland, wlroots and xkbcommon to be installed.
 Simply execute the following steps to build Cage: